All branches of the Bucks County Free Library and the majority of system member libraries have PC’s with Office 2016 and Internet browsing software.

 The DVD and CD duplicator can produce an exact duplicate of up to five simultaneous copies of a master DVD or CD in less than 10 minutes.
 Copyright is enforced.

 The microfilm and microfiche reader offers a keyword-finding function and the ability to print or save source material in JPEG or PDF formats.

 The slide/film/negative converter converts 35 mm, 126 mm, 110 mm, and super 8 film, including color or black and white negatives or slides, to digital format.
 A library SD card may be used for temporary storage; however, users are expected to bring their own SD cards for permanent storage.

-Available for free in Doylestown, the Ellison machine has selected dies for cutting paper, fabric and other materials into a variety of shapes for scrapbooking, quilting, and other crafts.
+Available for free in Doylestown and Quakertown, the Ellison machine has selected dies for cutting paper, fabric and other materials into a variety of shapes for scrapbooking, quilting, and other crafts.
 Donations of Ellison dies are always welcome.